LukasFuchs/FDCSGm/DiffusionProblem/README.md

 ## Discretization Methods

-&emsp;In the introduction of the code, I described the explicit finite difference discretization scheme, which is stable in case the diffusion time criterion is not violated.
-While it seems to be the most accurate finite difference approximation scheme for the time-dependent diffusion euqation (see [Gaussian Diffusion Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/GaussDiffusion), the dependency of the time stepping on the grid resolution might become a problem in models with a high resolution and would could significantly slow down the model calculations.
-In the following I will present some alternative discretization methods, which might help to resolve this issue.
+&emsp;In the introduction of the code, I describ the explicit finite difference discretization scheme, which is stable in case the diffusion time criterion is not violated.
+While it seems to be the most accurate finite difference approximation scheme for the time-dependent diffusion equation (see [Gaussian Diffusion Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/GaussDiffusion)), the dependency of the time stepping on the grid resolution might become problematic in models with a high resolution and could significantly slow down the model calculations.
+In the following I will present some well-know alternative discretization methods, which help to resolve this issue.

 ### Implicit FTCS